(Updated November 2022.)

-Bisecting the northern and southern portions of the hike, day five takes you along the hills which separate Shilin and Songshan Districts.
+Bisecting the northern and southern portions of the hike, day five takes you along the hills that separate Shilin and Songshan Districts.
 Here you’ll pass a supposedly haunted temple, the best spot for overlooking Songshan airport, and remnants of Taipei’s military past.

 DISTANCE: 13km according to the official information.
 I had some trouble with my GPS tracking, but even after adjusting the road later, it only came up with about 10km.
-I am going to assume that my device is the one with the problem, since the information on other people’s websites would tend to suggest that 13km is about right.
+I am going to assume that my device is the one with the problem since the information on other people’s websites would tend to suggest that 13km is about right.

 TIME: 3¾ hours – I wasn’t hurrying and I stopped several times, for maybe 45-50 minutes in total.
 The official website recommends setting aside 6-7 hours for this.
 I would say that 6-7 hours is likely how long it would take if you’re not a frequent hiker.